lemmon/kirby-portfolio-theme/README.md

 Download the [zip archive](https://github.com/lemmon/kirby-portfolio-theme/archive/master.zip), extract it, and run `composer install` within the project root directory.

+### Pre-built release

+You can download latest pre-built release in the [Releases](https://github.com/lemmon/kirby-portfolio-theme/releases) section.

+- download the zip file
+- extract it
+- upload the contents to your web server

 ## Troubleshooting

 Sometimes you might face a folder permissions issue.
 Try running `bin/permissions` to resolve this.